 Start building your foundation for a career by working with your school’s career development services.
 This department is dedicated solely to educating, advising, and connecting students to possible opportunities after graduation.
 By partnering with the department, you will get a better sense of your interests, passions, values, and overall career goals.
 They can also be instrumental in advising you on how to write a resume, how to prepare for an interview, and how to follow up with thank you notes after an interview.

 Invest Time in Finding a Job

 How much time should you invest in finding a potential job opportunity while still in school?
-There really is no “one size fits all” answer to this question.
+There is no “one size fits all” answer to this question.
 However, as you approach your final semester, it’s important to allocate a certain amount of time to career preparation and your job search.
 Anywhere from 5-10 hours a week is sufficient to prepare for your search.
-You absolutely need persistence here- do your homework, research employers, educate yourself, apply to jobs, and send follow up emails.
+You need persistence here- do your homework, research employers, educate yourself, apply to jobs, and send follow-up emails.

 Fully Develop Your LinkedIn Profile

 There’s no better time than right now to make sure your social media reflects the type of person a potential employer would want to hire.
 The first place to start is to create and fully develop your LinkedIn profile.
 With the new updates to the platform, there are plenty of areas of your profile that you can optimize.
 Add current courses you’ve taken, any volunteer activity, current projects or internships, various groups and clubs you’ve joined on campus, and more.
 Take the time to review your other social media profiles, like Facebook, Instagram, and Twitter, to ensure there aren’t any inappropriate photos or content on them.